loevlie/GPT4Readability/GPT4Readability/prompts/readme_prompt.txt

 Please use # to make the sections.

 Please use **word** and __word__ to incorporate bolding and italics for important words or phrases.

-Please do not assume that the package is on pypi.

 Your document should inspire confidence in the reader, providing them with all the information they need to understand, install, and use this codebase effectively.